 My husband and I have always established and enforced these 10 rules when it came to his divorce and co-parenting in a high-conflict situation.

 We created our 10 rules because we knew that our mental health, physical health, and relationship was worth it.
-Save our 10 rules or take some and make your own, just make sure you have some when you are dealing with a high-conflict situation.

 10 Rules To Stick To When Dealing With A Toxic Co-Parenting Relationship